petermdtran246/waitlist-app/README.md

-# 📨 Join Us — Waitlist Signup App
+# 📨 Waitlist Signup App
 *A full-stack web demo built with Node.js, Express, MySQL, and EJS.*

 ---